dhis2/dhis2-releases/roadmap/tracker.md

 -   Stability and performance

     -   Improve search for TEI performance
+    -   Code improvements in the importer to avoid common bugs
+    -   Improve importer caching
+    -   Improve stability and performance when importing with non-uid id schemes
+    -   Improve how FileResources are linked to improve stability and security
+    -   Extend dynamic indexing functionaility to include managing and evaluating existing indexes
     -   Support Android with WEB API automatic testing

 ### 2.40